 42.1.5 CAISO to Take Necessary Steps to Ensure Criteria Compliance

 Notwithstanding the foregoing, if the CAISO concludes that it may be unable to comply with the Applicable Reliability Criteria, the CAISO shall, acting in accordance with Good Utility Practice, take such steps as it considers to be necessary to ensure compliance, including the negotiation of contracts through processes other than competitive solicitations.
-These steps can include the negotiation of contracts for Generation or Ancillary Services on a Real-Time basis.
+These steps can include the negotiation of contracts on a Real-Time basis for Generation, Ancillary Services, or unloaded resource capacity to meet Applicable Reliability Criteria.
+Unless otherwise specified, the contract price for Ancillary Services or unloaded capacity to meet Applicable Reliability Criteria shall be the applicable Fifteen-Minute Market Ancillary Service Marginal Price.

 * * * * *